pachyderm/pachyderm/doc/deployment/openshift.md

 1. Document your practices in the code and outside it.

 ## Preparing to deploy Pachyderm
 Things you'll need
 1. Your PV.
 It can be created separately.
 1. Your object store information
 1. Your project in OpenShift
 1. A text editor for editing your deployment manifest
 ## Deploying Pachyderm
 ### 1. Setting up PV and object stores
 How you deploy Pachyderm on OpenShift is largely going to depend on where OpenShift is deployed.
 Below you'll find links to the documentation for each kind of deployment you can do.
 Follow the instructions there for setting up persistent volumes and object storage resources.
 Don't yet deploy your manifest, come back here after you've set up your PV and object store.
 * OpenShift Deployed on [AWS](https://pachyderm.readthedocs.io/en/latest/deployment/amazon_web_services.html)
 * OpenShift Deployed on [GCP](https://pachyderm.readthedocs.io/en/latest/deployment/google_cloud_platform.html)
 * OpenShift Deployed on [Azure](https://pachyderm.readthedocs.io/en/latest/deployment/azure.html)
 * OpenShift Deployed [on-premise](https://pachyderm.readthedocs.io/en/latest/deployment/on_premises.html)
+### 2. Determine your role security policy
+Pachyderm is deployed by default with cluster roles.
+Many institutional Openshift security policies require namespace-local roles rather than cluster roles.
+If your security policies require namespace-local roles, use the [`pachctl deploy` command below with the `--local-roles` flag](#namespace-local-roles).

-### 2. Run the deploy command with --dry-run
+### 3. Run the deploy command with --dry-run
 Once you have your PV, object store, and project, you can create a manifest for editing using the `--dry-run` argument to `pachctl deploy`.
 That step is detailed in the deployment instructions for each type of deployment, above.

+Below, find examples,
-Below, find an example using AWS elastic block storage as a persistent disk with a custom deploy.
+with cluster roles and with namespace-local roles, using AWS elastic block storage as a persistent disk with a custom deploy.
 We'll show how to remove this PV in case you want to use a PV you create separately.

+#### Cluster roles
 ```
 $ pachctl deploy custom --persistent-disk aws --object-store s3 \
      <pv-storage-name> <pv-storage-size> \